Pu Luong – Ninh Binh – Hanoi

 When all of that came out after our return, I was, initially, fairly disappointed with that.
 But after thinking about what we’d done, and how much fun we’d had, as well receiving a couple of apologetic emails from the original Toan, (T1) I’d accepted his apology and moved on.

 So much so, that in the lead up to our second trip, I’d asked Toan by email if we could finish our three days doing the same thing.
-I’d also asked him, if his cousin was going to be around, then we would love to see him as well.
+I’d also asked that if his cousin was going to be around, then we would love to see him again, as well.

 Beers arrived, and seriously, I’m not sure a beer has ever tasted that good.